 Assisted Transportation.
 The Assisted Transportation service provides assistance, including escort, to a senior who has difficulties (physical or cognitive) using regular vehicle transportation.
-This service provides transportation from their homes to specifically requested medical services such as: doctor's appointments, lab tests, therapy, pick up of prescriptions, dental appointments, and access to medical-related services (i.e., Medicare, Medicaid).
+This service provides transportation from their homes to Senior Citizens and Adult Day Care Centers and to requested medical services such as: doctor's appointments, lab tests, therapy, pick up of prescriptions, dental appointments, and access to medical-related services (i.e., Medicare, Medicaid).